ch0m5/Game-Design-Pillars/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Super_Mario.jpg" width="645"/>
 </p>
 *The core loop of Super Mario games is to move and jump.
-That alone felt satisfying and fun when testing, enough to expand on that idea and create the legendary franchise we know today.*
+That alone was tested until it was satisfying and fun, enough to expand on that idea and create the legendary franchise we know today.*

 If you're looking for more information, I highly recommend the article *[How to Perfect Your Game's Core Loop](https://gameanalytics.com/blog/how-to-perfect-your-games-core-loop.html)*, which goes a lot more deeper into the topic, and take a look at [Prototyping Tips](https://www.gamasutra.com/view/news/303789/Slime_Rancher_dev_shares_tips_for_making_the_most_of_the_prototyping_stage.php) from [Slime Rancher](http://slimerancher.com/)'s lead developer [Nick Popovich](https://twitter.com/NickPopovich) if you're interested in more details about the importance of iterating your game.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Slime_Rancher.png" width="645"/>
 </p>
-*"Other systems in a game are fantastic at diverting you from what’s important, so make sure what ever is the most important thing is shining before you leave the prototype stage."*
+*"Other systems in a game are fantastic at diverting you from what’s important, so make sure what ever is the most important thing is shining before you leave the prototype stage." -Nick Popovich*

 ### 4. Communicate With Your Team: Set Your Goals and Limits
 * The core elements of the game must be **understood and acknowledged** by the team to hold a common creative ground.